+We have adopted a strategic asset allocation (SAA) benchmark.
 The framework is intended to provide a degree of high level risk control, ensuring asset allocation remains broadly appropriate and diverse, while being flexible enough to enable the Fund to respond to changes in funding levels, market conditions and other factors.
-The asset allocation framework is reviewed at least annually by the Pensions Committee.
-The actual asset allocation may vary outside the target ranges because of movements in markets and the availability of suitable investment opportunities.